torvalds/linux/Documentation/dev-tools/clang-format.rst

 another ``.clang-format`` file in a subfolder.

-The tool itself has already been included in the repositories of popular Linux distributions for a long time.
+The tool itself has already been included in the repositories of popular GNU/Linux distributions for a long time.
 Search for ``clang-format`` in your repositories.
 Otherwise, you can either download pre-built LLVM/clang binaries or build the source code from: